 In fact, patients 15 and older should receive three shots over the course of six months to receive the same benefit.
 The bottom line: males and females can get the HPV vaccine as early as age 9 and up to age 45.

 The earlier a child receives the HPV vaccine, the better

 The HPV vaccine is most effective if it’s given before HPV exposure.

 HPV is spread through intimate skin-to-skin contact.
 Nearly 80% of people – both men and women – get HPV at some point in their lives.
 Most of the time, the body’s immune system takes care of it.
 If the body doesn't clear the virus, it can cause cancer.
 That’s why the HPV vaccine is so important.

-Studies also have shown the best immune response is achieved when the vaccine is given to pre-teens, rather than older boys and girls.
+Studies also have shown the best immune response is achieved when the vaccine is given to pre-teens, rather than older males and females.

 It’s important to remember that the vaccine doesn’t protect you from every type of HPV, so it’s important to get a Pap test and HPV test.
 Women ages 21 to 29 should have a Pap test every three years to check for abnormal cells that could lead to cervical cancer.
 Women ages 30 to 64 should have an HPV and Pap test every five years or a Pap test every three years.
 Currently, there is no HPV test for men.